nymtech/docs/content/run-nym-nodes/mixnodes.md

 ### Making a systemd startup script

-It's useful to have the mixnode automatically start at system boot time.
+Although it's not totally necessary, it's useful to have the mixnode automatically start at system boot time.
 Here's a systemd service file to do that:

 ```
 [Unit]